sneakerhax/Posts/posts/Python_Meterpreter_through_Proxy.md

    0   Wildcard Target

 ```
-There are a few additional options I set such as ExitOnSession to false so the handler remains open for multiple connections just in case the first one fails.
-Also I set verbose to true to get more verbose output for troublehsooting:
+I set a few additional options, such as ExitOnSession, to false so the handler remains open for multiple connections in case the first one fails.
+Also, I set verbose to true to get more verbose output for troubleshooting:

 ```
 msf exploit(handler) > set ExitOnSession false